How do I apply?

 I am applying to an MPH, what is the statistics requirement?

-No. Each program has different admission criteria and you should be sure as to the degree and program in which you are interested and eligible.
+No. Each program has different admission criteria and you should be certain of the degree and program in which you are interested and eligible.
 If you select the wrong Program or Degree Program (see instructions) by mistake, you may create a new application, and make an additional application fee payment.
 However, if you select the wrong Field of Study (eg, Epidemiology instead of Occupational & Environmental Health) and have proceeded to the application payment, you will not be able to go back to make changes.
 In addition, you will not be allowed to create a second application for a new Field of Study in the same Degree Program.
 Before you make your application payment, please make sure you have selected the correct Field of Study.

 Do I need a supervisor before I can apply for a PhD?